Ajagara Assembly constituency

-Ajagara Assembly constituency is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
+Ajagara is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
 It is a part of the Varanasi district and one of the five assembly constituencies in the Chandauli Lok Sabha constituency.
 First assembly election in this assembly constituency was conducted in 2012 after the constituency came into existence in the year 2008 as a result of the "Delimitation of Parliamentary and Assembly Constituencies Order, 2008".

 Wards / Areas

 Ajagara Assembly constituency comprises KCs Palahi Patti, Ajagara, PCs Dallipur, Rasulpur, Shahpur, Babatpur, Raisipatti, Surwa, Harhua, Birapatti, Koirajpur, Ausanpur, Undi, Sabhaipur, Ekla, Garwa, Paschimpur, Gauri, Parsadpur, Hathiwar, Puarikala, Puarikhurd & Bhopapur of Harahaua KC of Pindra Tehsil.